SpareBank1/sb1-open-api-tutorial/README.md

 ### Oauth Token
 Running the application will generate an oauth token used to make request to retrieve data.

-The oauth token is valid for 6 months and can be reused when making request to retrieve data.
+The oauth token is valid for 10 minutes and can be reused when making request to retrieve data.
 To make it simple, this application saves the token to a file called [token.txt](token.txt).
 When you rerun this application, the token is read from the file.
 If you want to retest the request to get an oauth token, delete the value in [token.txt](token.txt).

+### Refresh token
+Refresh token is not implemented in this application.
+To get a new oauth token, you need to repeat Step 2 and make a new bankId login to issue a new.
+The token endpoint returns a refresh token together with the access token, that can be used to get a new oauth token.
+The refresh token is valid for 30 days.